 If you have a special caravan licence, you’ve been taken for a ride!

-A valid full driver licence is all that’s required to tow a caravan from a legal viewpoint.
+A valid full driver’s licence is all that’s required to tow a caravan from a legal viewpoint.
 Well, in most cases…

-In Victoria, as an example, you can legally tow a caravan with a valid, normal full driver licence, provided your vehicle does not exceed a gross vehicle mass (GVM) of 4.5 tonnes.
-You can also tow a trailer up to nine tonnes or to manufacturer’s specifications, whichever is less.
+In Victoria, as an example, you can legally tow a caravan with a valid full driver’s licence, provided your vehicle does not exceed a gross vehicle mass (GVM) of 4.5 tonnes.
+You can also tow a trailer up to nine tonnes or to the manufacturer’s specifications, whichever is less.

-So, if you are looking to tow a bigger rig, it is best to check the regulations with your state road authority – and/or the one you are planning to travel in when state borders reopen.
+So, if you are looking to tow a bigger rig, it is best to check the regulations with your state road authority – and/or the ones you are planning to travel in during your trip.

-Of course, preparation is essential before you head out and tackle the highway.
-And caravan towing courses are helpful if you’re after practical assistance prior to departure, or just peace of mind.
+If you’ve never towed a caravan and you want to be prepared, you can practice.
+Caravan towing courses are helpful if you’re after practical assistance prior to departure, or just peace of mind.

-This can be a potentially dangerous and costly presumption.
+This is a potentially dangerous and costly presumption.

 To start, there are two definitive road types:

-1. Sealed roads: where the roadway has been properly formed and the surface has been permanently sealed by the use of some form treatment, i.e. bitumen.
+1. Sealed roads: where the road has been properly formed and the surface has been permanently sealed by the use of some form of treatment, i.e. bitumen or asphalt.

 2. Unsealed roads: paths that have been formed and are accessible by vehicles but are not sealed or graded, such as fire trails, bush tracks, and paddocks.
 Within the unsealed category, roads can vary from dirt track and sand to lightly corrugated; all of which could be considered off-road.